This morning whilst having my breakfast I watched a great Ted talk on Vipassana

 I guess for me, meditation is the practice of being open to what is.
 Taking a breath in and observing the body sensations is a simple concept, but to be deeply aware during that breath is challenging.
 The beautiful thing is that we have plenty of opportunity to try, again and again.
 With each new breath and new opportunity to learn more about the present moment.

 Is it interesting?
 Definitely!
 No two breaths are the same right?
 Right at this instant I am writing this blog post on my iphone, on the train to work, listening to some nice music by the “Subway Bhaktis” (a group recently recommended to me), I am practicing observing breaths as i pause in my writing.
 Whilst this is not a typical ‘sitting’ meditation session, I believe being present even from one moment in a day is better than not being present at all.
-It’s all in the practice, and I’m trying to find ways to practice whilst doing the things that I need to do in a somewhat busy life [Nb – whilst I wrote that blog post from beginning to end on the train – I did go back and correct it later on – there were spelling mistakes and grammatical errors everywhere!
-And there probably still are!]
+It’s all in the practice, and I’m trying to find ways to practice whilst doing the things that I need to do in a somewhat busy life [Nb – I wrote that blog post from beginning to end on the train – I did go back and correct it later on – so excuse me if there are spelling and grammatical errors everywhere!]

 Every time I fully observe the breath I learn something new.
 An interesting thing that I noticed today is that with each breath there is a different set of observations to the last time I practiced (in this case last night before going to sleep when my mind was all over the place!).